-Since the very beginning stages of my working life, about three-quarters of my income has come from work I’ve done within the music industry, and these days I make a very decent living too (to be fair, it wasn’t always that way).
+Since the very beginning stages of my working life, about three-quarters of my income has come from work I’ve done in the music industry, and these days I make a very decent living too (to be fair, it wasn’t always that way).

 There are many ways to make money in music, and they aren’t all as obvious as you might think.
-You just never know when the skills you’ve learned in other disciplines could come in handy (and that’s a key lesson here).
+You just never know when the skills you’ve learned in other disciplines could come in handy (that was the case for me!).

-Here are 21 ways I’ve made money in the music industry.
+Here are 27 ways I’ve made money in the music industry.

-1. Sound Engineering (in the Studio)
+1. Sound Engineering

 I started getting into recording shortly after I started playing guitar.
 I purchased a used digital eight-track recorder as well as a rack-mount digital effects unit second-hand, and though I never got terribly good at using either, it was my first exposure to recorded sound.

 I still get asked to do some recording work from time to time, and I’m generally more than happy to oblige.

-2. Sound Engineering (Live)
+2. Live Sound Engineering

 Not everyone that deals with recorded sound is a competent live sound engineer.
 I like to think that I am reasonably good at both, but you’d have to ask my clients.